SofiMarcos/recovering_host_genomes/README.md

 - **4_missing_percentage** - plot of the missing percentage.

 ## 3_population_genetics_inference - R codes for ploting
-All files for the R scripts can be found in the data directory.
+All files for the R scripts can be found in the 3_population_genetics_inference/data directory.
 - **1_allele_freq** - allele frequencies distribution.
 - **2_heterozygosity** - heterozygosity of the imputed population and the 12 validation samples.
 - **3_nucleotide_diversity** - nucleotide diversity of the imputed population and the 12 validation samples.